-A charming mid-terraced Edwardian home dating from 1907, set in a peaceful lane-side position and surrounded by the stunning Wiltshire countryside.
-The property has been thoughtfully updated by the current owner over the past six years, blending modern comforts with original period features such as double-glazed sash windows, high ceilings and a Victorian-style fireplace.
+A charming mid-terraced Edwardian home dating from 1907, thoughtfully updated by the current owner over the past six years, blending modern comforts with original period features including double-glazed sash windows, high ceilings and a Victorian-style fireplace.

-The accommodation is arranged across three floors and enjoys open countryside views from every window, creating a bright and welcoming living environment.
+The accommodation is arranged across three floors and is bright and welcoming throughout.

-On the first floor, there are two spacious double bedrooms and a modern family bathroom that has been recently updated.
+On the first floor there are two spacious double bedrooms and a recently updated modern family bathroom.

-The second floor features an impressive principal bedroom with dual-aspect views and the added benefit of an en-suite shower room.
+The second floor features an impressive principal bedroom with dual-aspect countryside views and the benefit of an en-suite shower room.

-Externally, the property benefits from an enclosed front garden, while the rear garden is long and mainly laid to lawn with a paved sun terrace, ideal for relaxing or entertaining.
-At the end of the garden there is off-road parking for two vehicles and a large outbuilding with electricity provision, offering excellent potential for storage, a workshop or hobby space.
+Externally, the property benefits from an enclosed cottage-style front garden, while the rear garden is long and mainly laid to lawn with a sun terrace, ideal for relaxing or entertaining.
+At the end of the garden there is off-road parking for two vehicles, a useful timber shed and a large outbuilding with electricity provision, offering excellent potential for office, workshop use or hobby space.

-Connectivity is excellent, with the A303 just five minutes away providing convenient road access to London and the South West.
+Connectivity is excellent, with the A303 just five minutes away, offering convenient road access to London and the South West.
 Mainline rail services are available from nearby stations at Gillingham, Castle Cary, Tisbury and Warminster, while Bristol and Bournemouth airports are both comfortably accessible for domestic and international travel.

 Services: Mains water, oil, electricity, and septic tank drainage.
 Local Authority: Wiltshire Council Council Tax Band: C Energy Performance Certificate (EPC): Rating – D Please Note: All services, systems, and appliances listed in these particulars have not been tested, and therefore we cannot guarantee they are in working order.